It’s a well-known fact that exercise is an essential stress-reliever and therefore important to one’s overall health.

 Sadly, people who have PTSD often tend to shy away from exercise so that they don’t overstimulate feelings of anxiety, yet research indicates that physical activity significantly reduces depressive and PTSD symptoms.

-At Chelsea Village, a secure and comfortable container camp in the heart of Mogadishu’s MIA zone in Somalia, exercise and healthy living is part of the culture for both staff and guests.
+At Chelsea Village hotel, a secure and comfortable container camp in the heart of Mogadishu’s AAIA zone in Somalia, exercise and healthy living is part of the culture for both staff and guests.

-Camp Director, Costa Yiannakis at Chelsea Village lists 5 reasons why working up a sweat, especially in hard places, is encouraged.
+General Manager, Costa Yiannakis at Chelsea Village hotel lists 5 reasons why working up a sweat, especially in hard places, is encouraged.

-The team are so serious about this that the camp is the proud owner of the first GymCap in Africa.
+The team are so serious about this that the hotel is the proud owner of the first GymCap in Africa.

 Designed by a specialist team who provide fitness facilities to the British military, GymCap is a double container and rig gym unit built to ISO standards.
 It includes a cardio equipment unit with a self-powered treadmill, rower, air bike, cross trainers and weight-pulley system.